-It all seems quite regressive.
-My hometown is proud of being innovative and weird, but then regulating away ride-sharing is a big step backwards.
+It all seems regressive.
+My hometown is proud of being unique, but then regulating away ride-sharing is a big step backwards.
 Forcing one’s judgement on others isn’t special; it’s typical.
 The city government’s policy falls in step with a long-established tradition of tyrants and bureaucrats who throughout history have wielded state power to enforce their own interests, the whole time professing to serve their people.
 When will we, the people, wise up?

 Ride-sharing is innovative and new.
 Government paternalism, on the other hand, is getting very, very old.
 A final message to our municipal overlords, then: Let us decide what’s best for us.
 And please let Austin keep Austin weird.